-The Latest: 4th person shot at Texas beachfront hotel dies
+The Latest: Police: Family of 4 died in Texas hotel shooting

-GALVESTON, Texas – The Latest on a suspected murder-suicide at an upscale beachfront hotel in Galveston, Texas: (all times local):
+GALVESTON, Texas – The Latest on the shooting deaths of four family members at an upscale beachfront hotel in Galveston, Texas (all times local):

 2:45 p.m.